Sentient-Network/addressimo/README.md

 3. Set the InvoiceRequest's signature field to the signature from Step 2.
 4. Sign URL + Serialized InvoiceRequest with the ECDSA Private Key (as described above)

-**NOTE:** The Location header returned from the POST call is used to retrieve the pending ReturnPaymentRequest.
+**NOTE:** The Location header returned from the POST call is used to retrieve the pending EncryptedPaymentRequest.

 + Parameters